Events

 RCPsych, 21 Prescot Street, London

-We held a 1-day face-to-face workshop on Evolutionary Psychiatry (EP) at the College in London on 27 January 2023 aimed at interested trainees within the UK as part of the EPSIG trainee engagement programme.
+We held a one-day face-to-face workshop on Evolutionary Psychiatry (EP) at the College in London on 27 January 2023 aimed at interested trainees within the UK as part of the EPSIG trainee engagement programme.

 Evolutionary Psychiatry SIG Annual Conference

-29 October 2021 - 9am - 5pm
+29 October 2021 – 9am-5pm

 Online via Zoom